Home / Orange County / Costa Mesa

 Aging Wood Structures

-Many homes in Costa Mesa were built in the 1950s–1980s.
-Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially if paint or sealant has deteriorated.
+Costa Mesa homes average 45–65 years old, with common construction including 1950s–1970s wood-frame single-family homes, coastal bungalows, condos.
+Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially where paint or sealant has deteriorated.

 Coastal Humidity